Neural-Systems-at-UIO/ImageIngestion/pyramidio/README.md

 ```
 This will produce a pyramid with JPG (lossy) tiles.

-## 🚨 Memory overflow issues 🚨 ##
+## 🚨 Cache and memory overflow issues 🚨 ##

+Caching the entire input image into the memory provides the best performance.
+However, in case of large images it might cause memory overflow issues.
+There are two types of them: `java.lang.OutOfMemoryError: Java heap space` and `java.lang.RuntimeException: Cannot cache region java.awt.Rectangle`.
-NOTE: Starting from the version 1.1.5, if you omit the icr parameter, the tool will try to "safely" guess it based on the input image dimensions and the heap size.
+By default the tool will try to guess a "safe" cache size and the corresponding value for it based on the input image dimensions and the memory heap size.

-By default PyramidIO is trying to read and cache the entire image into the memory to achieve the best possible performance.
-In case of large images it might cause memory overflow issues.
-There are two types of them: `java.lang.OutOfMemoryError: Java heap space` and `java.lang.RuntimeException: Cannot cache region java.awt.Rectangle`
-Both are usually fixable by using `-icr` parameter:
+If that fails for some reason or you aren't satisfied with the performance try to manually set the `-icr` parameter:
 ```
 java -jar pyramidio-cli-[version].jar -i my-image.tif -icr 0.1 -tf png -o outputfolder
 ```
-This means that only 10% of an image will be read/cached negatively affecting the performance.
+This means that only 10% of an image will be read/cached.

+**The `-icr` values are in range [0, 1]:**<br>
+0 - the cache is disabled.
+The smallest memory footprint.
+The safest.
+The slowest.<br>
+1 - the entire input image is kept in the cache.
+The fastest.
+Prone to memory overflow.

 You can also try to increase the heap size by using standard Java -XmX parameter.
 While this might increase the performance, it will NOT help in case of `java.lang.RuntimeException: Cannot cache region java.awt.Rectangle` - this is internal Bio-Formats limitation: only 2GB of data can be extracted at one time.